Future state concept for the scheduling tool.

 Working spreadsheet documenting error message audit and revisions.

 I worked with engineering to map out every possible error and talked with product managers about what was technically possible.
-Going through all of this, I realized something important—a lot of these errors could be avoided completely if we just gave people better guidance upfront.
+Going through this, I realized something important—many errors could be avoided completely with better guidance upfront.

 First iteration of the redesigned error message with directive information.

-For the errors we couldn't prevent, we wrote messages that told experts exactly what to do.
+For errors we couldn't prevent, we wrote messages that told experts exactly what to do.
 Each one starts with the action they need to take.
-But even then, we wondered if that was enough.
+But we wondered if that was enough.

 Launched error message that accounts for unseen use cases while providing schedule approval guidance.

 We know life happens—childcare falls through, someone gets sick, plans change.
-So we launched with messaging that acknowledged experts might need to skip a week and come back to it later.
-We wanted to be realistic about how people actually work while still meeting our business needs.
+So we launched with messaging that acknowledged experts might need to skip a week and come back later.
+We wanted to be realistic about how people actually work while meeting our business needs.

 In-product guidance